samderlust/bdd_flutter/README.md

 # BDD Flutter

-A Flutter package that helps you write BDD (Behavior Driven Development) tests using Gherkin syntax.
+A powerful Flutter package that simplifies Behavior Driven Development (BDD) by automatically generating test files from Gherkin feature files.
+Write expressive tests in plain English using Given/When/Then scenarios and let BDD Flutter handle the boilerplate code generation.

 ## Features